DanyangDai/blogdown-website/content/post/blogdown.md

 ---
 abstract: This workshop is designed for beginners, and does not require prior experience in web languages such as HTML, CSS or JavaScript - only a bit of R Markdown is needed!
-She will guide you through creating the website from beginning to end, and at the completion of the workshop we will show you how to publish your website online with Netlify, so that anyone can visit your new personal site.
+I will guide you through creating the website from beginning to end, and at the completion of the workshop we will show you how to publish your website online with Netlify, so that anyone can visit your new personal site.

 address:
   city: Melbourne
   country: Australia
-  postcode: "8003"
+  postcode: "3000"
   region: VIC
   street: Nous Level 19, 567 Collins Street
 all_day: false